psb-david-petty/pythontemplate/README.md

 Notes about PATs:

-- PATs are accessed under Account Settings > Developer Settings > Personal Access Tokens > Tokens (classic).
+- PATs are created under Account Settings > Developer Settings > Personal Access Tokens > Tokens (classic).
+Once created, you must copy a PAT before closing that page, because they cannot be accessed after that point except to be deleted.
 - PATs are set with an expiration date when created.
 As long as they have not expired (or been deleted), the `url` that includes a PAT can be used *to access any repo with you as the user* without logging in. **Keep them secure and do not give general access to `.git/config` files that include them.**
 - You cannot include a PAT in any documents pushed to the repo, or the PAT will be deleted by Github.